valtiojs/valtio-persist/readme.md

 ### Merge Strategies
 Choose how to merge stored state with the initialState.

+The default merge strategy doesn't check for any non-serializable types which in turn is very fast.
+If you're just store simple objects, use this strategy.

+The deepMerge strategy will go through the object and account for unserializable types and store them as best it can.
 ```typescript
 import { persist } from 'valtio-persist'
 import { DefaultMergeStrategy, DeepMergeStrategy } from 'valtio-persist'